-ERCOT rooftop solar growth forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2022 RTP.
+ERCOT rooftop solar growth forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2023 RTP.
 The rooftop solar growth forecast will be incorporated into the economic analysis by reducing hourly gross load by the forecasted rooftop contribution during daylight hours.

-Large, flexible loads added to the economic cases will be represented as price-responsive demand.
+Large, flexible loads added to the economic cases will be represented as price-responsive demand, whereas they will be considered firm load at their maximum MW value in the reliability cases.

+Load impacts from Electrical Vehicle (EV) charging will be incorporated in both reliability and economic analysis.

 The RTP Process and Method of Study

 Figure 4.1 shows the RTP study process.